0xMatthieu/Architecture_assistant/README.md

 - **Data/**: Directory containing datasheets and price lists used by the application.
 - **.env**: Environment configuration file for setting up necessary environment variables.

+## Project Architecture

+The Architecture Assistant project is structured to facilitate the design and promotion of TTControl ECU architectures.
+Here's an overview of the architecture:

+- **Main.py**: Serves as the entry point of the application, initializing and running the agent.
+- **ai_agent.py**: Manages the configuration of the AI model and handles interactions with the agent.
+- **Utils.py**: Provides utility functions for reading datasheets, generating reports, and handling Excel files.
+- **price_strategy_agent.py**: Contains tools for generating price and architecture reports and managing the price strategy agent.
+- **architecture_agent.py**: Offers tools for checking architecture requirements and formatting architecture data.
+- **Data/**: A directory that stores datasheets and price lists used by the application.
+- **.env**: A configuration file for setting up necessary environment variables.

+The project leverages a modular design, with each component responsible for specific functionalities, ensuring scalability and ease of maintenance.

 ## Setup

 1. **Clone the Repository**: